NewsAppsUMD/first-news-app-umd/docs/index.rst

     $ git commit -m "Made a map on the detail page"
     $ git push origin main

-Next we will work to make a map with every victim in ``index.html`` in one view.
+Next we will work to make a map with every call in ``index.html`` in one view.

-Create an HTML element to hold the map and use Leaflet to boot it up and center on Los Angeles.
+Create an HTML element to hold the map and use Leaflet to boot it up and center on Baltimore.

 .. code-block:: html
     :emphasize-lines: 4-5,8,32-40